 Championing a sustainable way of life in Merton

-Sustainable Merton's Community Champions are local, passionate people who volunteer their time to help make Merton a greener, cleaner and healthier place to live, now and for the next generation.
+Sustainable Merton's Community Champions are local, passionate people who volunteer their time to help make Merton a greener, cleaner and healthier place to live.
 They are people who not only care but want to do something about it, and they want to inspire others to join them!

 Could you be a Community Champion?

-We are looking for more volunteers – of all backgrounds and experience, to join Sustainable Merton's growing team of Community Champions (there are now over 200 of you!)
+We are looking for more volunteers – of all backgrounds and experiences, to join Sustainable Merton's growing team of Community Champions (there are now over 200 of you!)

 As a Community Champion, you will work within your community to encourage residents to live more sustainably for the benefit of themselves, their children, and the environment.